12 Emerging Education Trends (2024 & 2025)

 Aside from the pandemic, a lack of pay is one of the top reasons why teachers leave their jobs.

-In 2019, teachers were paid approximately 19% less when compared to other college-educated workers who had similar education and experience.
+Teachers are now paid significantly less when compared to other college-educated workers who had similar education and experience.

-Data shows an extreme contrast in earnings between teachers and other college grads, as well as between male and female teachers.
+Data shows an extreme contrast in earnings between teachers and other college grads,.

 Several states are working to raise teacher salaries in order to entice new teachers to join the field and keep seasoned professionals from retiring early.